votca/votca/share/doc/DEVELOPERS_GUIDE.rst

 -  `Best
    Practices2 <https://google.github.io/styleguide/cppguide.html>`__

-CPP Tips
+CPP Coding Rules
 --------

-Here are a few general tips that should be followed:
+Here are a few general rules that should be followed:

 Files
 ~~~~~